groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/merge-vssx-files-groupdocs-merger-java/_index.md

 - **Garbage Collection Tuning** – For massive merges, adjust GC settings to avoid pauses.

 ## Conclusion
-You’ve now mastered **how to merge visio stencil java** files using GroupDocs.Merger for Java.
+You’ve now mastered **how to merge vssx** files using GroupDocs.Merger for Java.
 By integrating these steps into your projects, you can automate stencil consolidation, improve team efficiency, and maintain a clean, reusable library of Visio symbols.

 Ready for the next challenge?
 Explore merging other Visio formats or integrate the merge routine into a larger document‑processing service.

 ## Frequently Asked Questions

-**Q: Do I need a commercial license to use the merge functionality in production?**
+**Q:** Do I need a commercial license to use the merge functionality in production?
-A: Yes, a valid GroupDocs.Merger license is required for production deployments; a free trial is available for evaluation.
+**A:** Yes, a valid GroupDocs.Merger license is required for production deployments; a free trial is available for evaluation.

-**Q: Can I merge stencils stored in cloud storage (e.g., AWS S3)?**
+**Q:** Can I merge stencils stored in cloud storage (e.g., AWS S3)?
-A: Yes—download the files to a temporary local path or stream them into a `InputStream` and pass it to the `Merger` constructor.
+**A:** Yes—download the files to a temporary local path or stream them into a `InputStream` and pass it to the `Merger` constructor.

-**Q: Is the merged VSSX file compatible with older versions of Visio?**
+**Q:** Is the merged VSSX file compatible with older versions of Visio?
-A: The output follows the standard VSSX specification, so it works with Visio 2013 and later.
+**A:** The output follows the standard VSSX specification, so it works with Visio 2013 and later.
 For very old versions, consider saving as VSS.

-**Q: How can I verify that all shapes were merged correctly?**
+**Q:** How can I verify that all shapes were merged correctly?
-A: Open the resulting file in Visio and check the Shapes pane; you can also programmatically enumerate shapes via the Visio API if needed.
+**A:** Open the resulting file in Visio and check the Shapes pane; you can also programmatically enumerate shapes via the Visio API if needed.

 ## Resources